 Instructions

-- In a large mixing bowl, whisk together the mashed bananas, eggs, maple syrup, coconut oil, and vanilla extract.
+- Whisk the wet ingredients.
+In a large bowl, whisk the mashed banana, eggs, maple syrup, melted coconut oil, and vanilla extract until smooth.

-- Add in almond flour, cinnamon, baking soda, and baking powder.
-Mix until completely combined.
+- Add the dry ingredients.
+Add the almond flour, cinnamon, baking soda, and baking powder to the wet mixture.
+Stir until just combined.
+Do not overmix.

-- Add in optional mix-ins: chocolate chips, walnuts, or pecans.
+- Fold in mix-ins.
+Fold in optional chocolate chips, chopped walnuts, or chopped pecans.

-- Divide the batter evenly between the muffin cups, filling each cup about two-thirds full.
+- Portion the batter.
+Divide the batter evenly between the 12 muffin cups, filling each about two-thirds full.
 Sprinkle extra mix-ins on top if desired.

-- Bake for 22 - 24 minutes, or until a toothpick comes out clean.
+- Bake.
+Bake for 22 to 24 minutes, until the tops are golden and a toothpick inserted in the center comes out clean.

 Notes